GMMan/tama-para-research/protocols/tcp.md

 ### Payload

 Payloads are encrypted messages with headers for sending data between units.
-The data to be sent in a packet is divided into 0x1000-byte chunks, and each chunk has a chunk header prepended, and the chunk encrypted.
-The maximum payload size is 0x101000 bytes.
+The data to be sent in a packet is divided into 0x1000-byte chunks, and each chunk has a chunk header prepended, and the whole chunk encrypted.
+The maximum payload size excluding headers is 0x100000 bytes.

 #### Encryption

 An encrypted chunk starts with a 32-bit random nonce, and each byte in the chunk after this is encrypted by generating a keystream using the nonce, and XORing the repeated keystream against the remaining data.
 Every time a byte in the keystream is used, it is updated by doubling the value and adding one.
 The encryption is symmetrical.

-For keystream generation, SHA-256 hash the nonce (in its binary form) together with the shared encryption secret.
+For keystream generation, SHA-256 hash the nonce (in its binary form) followed by the shared encryption secret.

 #### Chunk header

-The header is in this format:
+The header is in this format, with all members in little-endian:

 ```c
 struct tcp_chunk_header_t {